Interactive Brokers Trading Service

 - Historical Daily Data: Yes.
 1 year if from Interactive Brokers.
-When using Sierra Chart Service Package 3 or higher, Historical Daily data for major futures contract, cash index and US stock symbols is provided by the Sierra Chart Historical Data service.
+Historical Daily data for major futures contract, cash index and US stock symbols is provided by the Sierra Chart Historical Data service when using one of the Sierra Chart Real-time Data Feeds.
 In this case 10+ years are available.

 - Historical BidVolume and AskVolume: No from Interactive Brokers.
-Yes when the Sierra Chart Historical Data Service is used.
-See above.
+Yes when using the Sierra Chart Real-time Data Feeds.

 - Live Trading Services: Yes.

 - Simulated Trading: Yes.

 - Server Managed OCO (Order Cancels Order): Yes when Global Settings >> General Trade Settings >> Use Server Side OCO Orders is enabled.